caicohr/real-time-uta-gtfs-pipeline/docs/gtfs_realtime_polling.md

 - Decodes the binary Protocol Buffers feed
 - Extracts key fields for each vehicle
 - Formats the data into JSON-ready structures
-- Runs automatically every 30 seconds using AWS Lambda and EventBridge
+ - Runs automatically every 1 minute using AWS Lambda and EventBridge

 This component completes Part 3: Polling of the project pipeline.
 A separate team member is responsible for Part 4: Streaming the Data to Kinesis.